 Once you’ve got the proper motion, try to get a steady beat going.
 If you can count “1…2…3…4…” evenly and strum down on each number, you’ll be in good shape.

-Now, add your middle finger on the top string, 2nd fret to complete the F chord.
-Again, strum this chord with a steady beat for practice.
+Now, add your middle finger on the top, G-string, 2nd fret to complete the F chord.
+Here’s a video example of F:

 The four vertical lines are the strings, the horizontal lines are the frets.
 A dot shows where you put your finger.